 You can’t do anything to change what’s happening in the news.
 So, let’s stop watching that comedy show, and try out some of these ideas to protect your business from the negative impacts of Brexit.

 What you can do

-Let’s look at some of the potential negative impact of Brexit to your business so you can start protecting your business now.
+Let’s look at some of the potential negative impacts of Brexit to your business so you can start protecting your business now.

-The most obvious one is that there’s a slow down in the UK economy.
+The most obvious one is the UK economy slows down.
 That’s already happening – we’re looking at 0.18% growth just now, with 1.9% inflation.

 Yeah, yeah, boring figures.
 What does that really mean for my business?

 In practice, this means that your customers are likely to be spending less money.
 What I’m seeing is that my clients who sell to big companies are having to wait for longer for decisions from their clients.
 And clients who are selling to consumers are having to work harder to get the same level of sales.

 No one knows whether Brexit might cause a recession, but we want you to be prepared for this either way.
 In the 2007 recession, the businesses who did well were the ones who had some cash in the bank and were able to quickly change the way they did business.